VCU-CS-Capstone/CS-25-303-SON-clinicians/Documentation/architecture.md

 ### Macros (`macros/`)

 - Rust procedural macros to streamline or simplify internal logic
-- Example use cases: automatic logging, schema handling, etc.
+- Example use cases: RedCap data map generation and other Internal macros for data types.

 ---